 More severe strains or tears may require medical treatment.

 3. Achilles tendonitis

-Sciatica is a result of issues with the sciatic nerve — a nerve that controls muscles in the lower leg and back of the knee.
-It can cause pain, numbness, and tingling in the lower back that can stretch down the leg to the calf and other muscles.
-In more severe cases, surgery may be necessary to treat sciatica.
-Check out these six stretches for sciatica pain relief.
+Sciatica results from issues with the sciatic nerve.
+This nerve controls muscles in the lower leg and back of the knee.
+It can cause pain, numbness, and tingling in the lower back.
+It can stretch down the leg to the calf and other muscles.

 6. Diabetic peripheral neuropathy

 Diabetic peripheral neuropathy (DPN) is a form of nerve damage that can affect the: